Commitment to protecting your personal data

 - Protocols for remote follow-up

-- Coordination with physicians in home country
+- Coordination with doctors in country of origin

-- Secure medical information transfer
+- Secure transfer of medical information

 - Availability for virtual consultations